danielseb/danielseb/README.md

 ## Hi, I'm Daniel 👋

-Welcome to my portfolio, showcasing a selection of projects and certifications that demonstrate my practical expertise and evolving specialization in cybersecurity and technology.
+Welcome to my portfolio, showcasing a selection of projects and certifications that demonstrate my practical expertise and evolving specialisation in cybersecurity and technology.
 I am committed to continually expanding my skills and contributing to the advancement of secure systems and practices.

 ## 🖥️ Project Overview